Gautham-JS/LargeScaleMapping/README.md

-# Large Scale Multi Robot Mapping toolkit.
+# Large scale Multi-Agent Mapping toolkit.
 This project is in Active Development and the repository is subject to change.